yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/cdc-observability.md

 type: docs
 ---

 YugabyteDB Anywhere supports monitoring [YSQL](../../../api/ysql/) replication slots in YugabyteDB.
+A replication slot is a PostgreSQL feature which ensures that a stream of changes stored in a WAL log file is replicated to the destination in the correct order.

 You can view all the replications that are present in a universe along with the following metrics associated with each CDC replication slot:

 - Current lag